shirha/checksum/README.md

   xxhash64.exe -l -s
     -s sort the filenames descending by size
     -l use append to create a log
-       note: you may want to delete the log before you re-run the program
 ```
 # sample output
 ```